This is the multi-page printable view of this section. Click here to print.

 Reference

-On the Log Group List page, you can export data by clicking the More > Export Log Group button of the log group to save to Object Storage.
+On the Log Group List page, click the More > Export Log Group button for the log group you want to store in Object Storage to export the data.

 Reference